Devidasa/DeepMedic/README.md

 # DeepMedic

+In this very project we integrated a Deep Learning model for accurate prediction

 A deep learning project that automatically detects and classifies brain tumors from MRI scans into four categories: Glioma, Meningioma, Pituitary, and No Tumor.
 Built with TensorFlow/Keras, this model helps support early diagnosis and medical decision-making through AI-powered image analysis.

 🎯 Objectives